Stella Gibbons: War years, 1939–1945

-The title story in Gibbons's 1940 collection, Christmas at Cold Comfort Farm, failed to equal the success of the original.
+The title story in Gibbons's 1940 collection, Christmas at Cold Comfort Farm, failed to equal the impact of the original.
 When the collection was reissued many years later it was described as "oddly comforting and amusing ... and possibly a truer depiction of the times than we might think".
 Gibbons published three novels during the war: The Rich House (1941), Ticky (1942) and The Bachelor (1944).
 Ticky, a satire on mid-nineteenth century army life, was Gibbons's favourite of all her novels, although she acknowledged that hardly anyone liked it.
 It failed commercially, despite a favourable review in The Times Literary Supplement.
 Oliver surmises that "the middle of the Second World War was perhaps the wrong time to satirise ... the ridiculous and dangerous rituals that surround the male aggressive instinct".
 The Bachelor won critical praise for its revealing account of life in war-torn Britain—as did several of Gibbons's postwar novels.